andjsrk/create-curried/README.md

 Parameters that are not taken from given function will be filled with `undefined`.

 ### `Context#takes(position)`
-Takes positional parameter of the function.
+Takes a parameter of the function with given position.

 ### `Context#takesThis()`
 Takes thisArg of the function.